-Objective: Review the County and the School Division’s budget documents and provide suggestions for improvement that will improve the understandability of the budgets for the Board of Supervisors and the public.
+Objective: Review the County and the School Division’s budget documents and provide suggestions for improvement in understandability of the School’s Budget Book for the Board of Supervisors as well as the the public.

 Opening discussion:

-There have already been meetings on this topic which included the School Division staff members and members of the School Board.
-The School Division also met with County staff and has involved community members in this discussion to ensure the changes will be useful for them as well.
-The School Division has developed a prototype of a way that budget data could be displayed based on these meetings for the work group’s consideration.
+Prior to the establishing the Joint Budget Working Group, the School Board had established a Budget Book Committee and Barbara Massy-Mouly and Kate Acuff had met with ACPS staff, namely, Matt Haas, Dean Tisdadt, and Jackson Zimmerman to review the format and make improvements to the ACPS Budget Book.
+Members of the School Division also met with County staff ..
+The School Division has developed a prototype of a way that budget data could be displayed based on these meetings for the Joint Budget Working Group consideration.

-The current version of the School’s Budget document is set up more in line with state reporting requirements.
-Due to the amount of funding that supports personnel, a small change can have a significant impact.
-Also, it was pointed out that enrollment has a significant impact on the School’s budget.
-Knowing how the new budget compares to the old budget and policy justification for changes is important.
-Ann mentioned that she would like to see more key performance indicators in the School’s budget document.
-Matt mentioned that the School Division has a State of the Division Report.
-There was mention that it is important for each school’s budget to be available so community members to see their own school’s budgets.

-The work group commented that it is beneficial if the information is clear to reduce misunderstandings.
+Broadly, in addition to the introductory material and the Superintendents summary, the current format of the School’s Budget document is set up in sections determined by the state reporting requirements.
+Changes to this basic format were discussed but it was decided not to substantially revise this but to add additional material to make the budget easier for the BOS and public to understand.
+(Ann does not remember that we decided not to make any more substantive changes.
+We were to get a report back on what additional changes will be made this year, in addition to the items listed below).

+A key issue, and one that will be illustrated in how the Budget Book will be modified, is the disproportionate impact of personnel costs on the overall ACPS Budget.
+Given more than 76% of the school budget goes to personnel costs, increases in enrollment, staff salaries and benefits, and VRS have a much larger impact on the school budget than similar changes to the County budget.
+A new section providing an overview of such costs at a District level as well as a school-by-school level will be part of the revised Budget Book.

+In addition, it was agreed that providing a historical context to the proposed budget would be beneficial.
+For example, proposing a small increase in funding for professional development of teachers might look like a “new” expenditure but seeing that it follows six years of cuts and fails to restore professional development to pre-recession levels provides information important in understanding why it is in the budget

+Ann Mallek suggested having more key performance indicators in the School’s Budget Book.
+Matt Haas mentioned that the School Division has a State of the Division Report that provides some of this information.

+The Joint Budget Book Working Group agreed that it will be beneficial both for interactions between the School Board and Board of Supervisors as well as in communicating with the public, that the school budget information is as clear as possible.
 The values are consistency and transparency.

 Efforts to be Continued/Expanded:

-1) Incorporate elements from sample document that was shared with the group by Jackson.
-While there may still be some minor changes incorporated into the format, the group all agreed the changes would provide an improved approach to the document in the upcoming year.
+1) Incorporate elements from sample documents that were shared with the Joint Budget Book Working Group by Jackson Zimmerman.
+While there may still be some minor changes incorporated into the format, all agreed the changes would provide an improved approach to the Budget Book in the upcoming year.

-2) The Table of Contents of both documents should be reviewed and improvements could be made for a greater degree of consistency
+2) The Table of Contents of both the School and County Budget Books should be reviewed and coordinated as much as possible for a greater degree of consistency.
+This would make understanding the budgets of each more understandable.

-3) The budget-related terminology used in both documents should be reviewed and updated for greater consistency from one budget document to the next
+3) The budget-related terminology used in the School and County Budget Books should be reviewed and updated for greater consistency.